Understanding Tuition & Fees

 |Tuition and Fees||Below Average||Below Average||Below Average|

 How Much Does Bryan College of Health Sciences Charge for Tuition?

-Full-time undergraduates at Bryan College of Health Sciences were charged $14,636 in tuition and fees in the 2016 - 2017 school year, prior to adjustments for financial aid. $13,856 was the price tag on tuition. $780 was the charge for fees.
+In the 2016 - 2017 school year, full time students at Bryan College of Health Sciences were billed $14,636, prior to adjustments for financial need. $13,856 was the price tag on tuition. $780 was the charge for fees.

 Regrettably, this college doesn't offer any tuition discounts to students who live in state.

 Look at the table below to find 2016 - 2017 academic year costs.

 For more information, visit Bryan College of Health Sciences Part Time Tuition & Fees.